Mark Fritz

 AP reported us free in a news brief out of Baghdad.
 Then fresh security piled into the truck for the ride to Jordan.
 The truck kept breaking down and unexploded ordnance littered the land as we walked for help.
 We ate watermelon with a melancholy platoon guarding a radio tower, now demolished.

 Security stole the truck and dumped us at Jordan, which made us wait a day for a visa.
 We hitchhiked to Amman, ending a thousand-mile march in six days.
-One of the AP's disturbingly revisionist and error-riddled "history" books said the adventure lasted a third as long and only included Safwan.
+One of the AP's disturbingly revisionist "history" books said the adventure lasted two days and only included Safwan.
 The agency has a history of botched reporter detention interventions.
-In my case?
+My case?
 Pretend it never happened.

-Photographer Ricardo Marzalan (r) and the crew of The Desert Lion, a vintage Land Rover that topped out at 45 mph.
+Photographer Ricardo Marzalan (r) and journalist Mark Fritz with the crew of The Desert Lion, a vintage Land Rover that topped out at 45 mph.
 Baidoa, Somalia.
-1993 Far left is journalist Mark Fritz
+1993.

 ENEMY MINE: A US Army captain approaches a berm protecting a now-crushed tank.
 The hunt for souvenirs later killed two men from his unit.
 Air strikes saturated the theater with cluster bombs.
 Photo by Mark Fritz.